tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

 12. In the settings that appear, select the *Windows, Mac, Linux settings* tab, and check the box labeled *Show All*.
 Do the same for the *Android settings* tab.
 This will display any issues found with your project and can help you fix any that occur.
 This tab is extremely useful for finding bugs in your project, so refer back to it if you ever have errors compiling your project.

 #.
-Those are all the project settings you need to move froward, but feel free to peruse the menus and see what otehr options there are.
+Those are all the project settings you need to move forward, but feel free to peruse the menus and see what other options there are.
 Just be careful, because checking certain options could mess with your projects ability to run correctly.
 The next section will help you set up your projects build settings.

 ^^^^^^^^^^^^^^^^^^^^